 MAP Grant is available for undergraduate students who have not yet earned their first bachelor’s degree.
 The data you provide on your Free Application for Federal Student Aid (FAFSA) is shared with the state who calculates the student award.
 The amount of MAP Grant funding you are awarded and/or eventually entitled to receive is based not only on your award, but also on such factors as application date, your enrollment level, and the number of semesters you attend during the award year.
 Students may not receive IL MAP Grant funds from more than one school simultaneously.

-Due to the ongoing uncertainty of State funding, IL MAP Grants will be applied to student accounts once payment is received.
+Due to the ongoing uncertainty of State funding, IL MAP Grants will be applied to student accounts once payment is received by the State.

 State of Illinois Monetary Award Grant Disclosures: